Joseph Townsley found guilty of Frank Baxter lorry killing

 The court was told he was looking for Mr Baxter after his daughter claimed to have been attacked by him, another man called Alex Minto, 31, and their wives Willamina Baxter, 25, and Saphire Foy, 32, at the M and D's theme park earlier that day.

-Townsley was followed by other members of his family.'No braking'
+Townsley was followed by other members of his family.

 Mr Baxter and Mr Minto had grabbed golf clubs and were standing outside the house when they saw the lorry coming towards them.